heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 ### Knowledge Graphs for LLMs
 ```
-These papers discuss how to utilze KG in the pre-training, post-training (SFT), inference and other stages of LLM.
+These papers discuss how to utilze KG in the pre-training, post-training, SFT, inference and other stages of LLM.
+Personally, KG for preparing training data (in pre-training, post-training, SFT) will be a more promising direction.
 ```

 #### 1. KG for Pretraining